0xshin0bi/0x531fm4d3-blog/content/index.md

 Templater is a powerful template engine for Obsidian that automates note creation using JavaScript-based logic.
 It enables dynamic content generation, user input prompts, and advanced workflows within templates.
 I use JavaScript snippets in the templates' frontmatter to quickly insert data when creating a new note, and by doing so ensure that important metadata related to each note is properly documented.

 ![[Pasted image 20250428161711.png]]
-_how the snippets like in the templates_
+_how the snippets look like in the templates' frontmatter_

 ![[Pasted image 20250428154018.png]]
 _an example of how the JS takes affect when creating a new note_